Mask of Tutankhamun

 A number of Neferneferuaten’s funerary goods were adapted for Tutankhamun’s use, suggesting that she was never buried with them.
 Intriguingly, one of the mask’s cartouches—the long ovals that contain two of a king’s five names—was changed to Tutankhamun from Neferneferuaten.”

-— The Story of Tutankhamun: An Intimate Life of the Boy Who Became King, Garry J. Shaw
+— The Story of Tutankhamun, by Garry J. Shaw (#aff)

 Here the Queen is pictured in front of the incredible gold death mask.
 The objects were on loan from the Department of Antiquities of the Arab Republic of Egypt and this was the first time many of the objects from Tutankhamun’s tomb had traveled outside of Egypt.

-The mask of Tutankhamun is currently displayed in the Egyptian Museum in Tahrir Square in Cairo, and is scheduled to be transferred with the rest of the boy king’s treasures to the new Grand Egyptian Museum.
+The mask of Tutankhamun is currently displayed on the upper floor in the Egyptian Museum in Tahrir Square in Cairo, and is scheduled to be transferred with the rest of the boy king’s treasures to the new Grand Egyptian Museum (GEM).
 JE 60672